zepinglee/citeproc-js/manual/citeproc-doc.rst

 for ease of maintenance.
 The files necessary for use in a runtime environment are catenated, in the appropriate sequence, in the ``citeproc.js`` file, located in the root of the source archive.
-This file can be regenerated using the ``./tools/bundle.sh`` shell script.
+This file and the test fixtures can be refreshed using the ``./tools/MAKETESTS.sh`` shell script.

-To build the processor, this file must be loaded into the Javascript interpreter context, together with a ``sys`` object provided by the integrator (see below), and the desired CSL style (as a string).
+To build the processor, the ``citeproc.js`` source code should be loaded into the Javascript interpreter context, together with a ``sys`` object provided by the integrator (see below), and the desired CSL style (as a string).

 .. [#] Note that two tests in the
       current test suite will fail under ``rhino``, due to string encoding issues.